cloudmanic/dnssimple2linode/README.md

 $linode_key = '';
 ```

-From the script from the command line.
+Run this script from the command line.

 ```php app.php```